Jubal (film): Production

 Rod Steiger's role was meant to be played by Columbia contract star Aldo Ray but he was unhappy at not receiving a bonus after being loaned out on other films, and refused to appear.

 Reception

-Upon the film's release, film critic Jonathan Rosenbaum praised the film, calling it a "taut, neurotic melodrama".
+Film critic Jonathan Rosenbaum praised the film, calling it a "taut, neurotic melodrama".
 Lee Pfeiffer from Cinema Retro, in a review of the Criterion Collection's blu-ray release of the film, compares it with Daves's seminal 3:10 to Yuma, saying "there is much in Jubal that rivals that classic".

 On Rotten Tomatoes the film holds 100% approval rating based on 10 reviews.

 Home media

 Jubal was released by the Criterion Collection in Blu-Ray and DVD.